KSkert/OntheFly/README.md

 ---

-OnTheFly turns model development into a tight, iterative loop:
+## 🕹 OnTheFly turns model development into a tight, iterative loop

 As new data arrives, any previous session can be resumed with its full optimizer state, enabling controlled continuation rather than full retrains.
 Real-time visibility into pain points makes continuous improvement a measurable, iterative experimentation workflow rather than a one-off job.

 ---

-## When should you use OnTheFly?
+## ⏳ When should you use OnTheFly?

-OnTheFly is aimed at people who:
+OnTheFly can make your life easier if you:

 - train **PyTorch models** (classification, regression, etc.) and want more actionability than TensorBoard/print logs
-- are currently using no trainer or a lightning trainer
+- are using either a lightning trainer or no trainer
 - prefer a **local, offline** workflow inside VS Code rather than cloud dashboards
+- are training large models on high-dimensional, possibly sensitive data

 ---

-## Getting Started
+## 🚀 Getting Started

 ### Quickstart (Python + VS Code)